-Processes through which risk is managed as a continuous cycle of activity and enables understanding of the nature and significance of the risks (at an individual and aggregated level) to which the Company is exposed, including the sensitivity to those risks and its ability to mitigate them.
+Processes through which risk is managed as a continuous cycle of activity and enables understanding of the nature and significance of the risks (at an individual and aggregated level) to which Vhi Insurance is exposed, including the sensitivity to those risks and its ability to mitigate them.

-Enterprise Risk Management ("ERM") is the methodology and process, which seeks to understand and manage risk, to support the achievement of the Company's objectives and minimise the effects of risk on capital requirements, by addressing the full spectrum of risks the Company is exposed to and managing the combined impact of those risks.
+Enterprise Risk Management ("ERM") is the methodology and process, which seeks to understand and manage risk, to support the achievement of Vhi Insurance's objectives and minimise the effects of risk on capital requirements, by addressing the full spectrum of risks Vhi Insurance is exposed to and managing the combined impact of those risks.
 The processes supporting ERM are described below.
-The Company made a number of changes to improve its Risk Management Framework throughout 2019 and we will continue to embed these changes in 2020 to further ensure that there is a consistent and holistic approach to risk management across the business.
+Vhi Insurance made a number of changes to improve its Risk Management Framework throughout 2020 and we will continue to embed these changes in 2021 to further ensure that there is a consistent and holistic approach to risk management across the business.

 5. Report 1.
 Identify & Categorise Risk Appetite 4.
-Monitor & Measure 3.
-Control & Mitigate
+Monitor & Measure

+3. Control & Mitigate